oroinc/documentation/crm/user_guide_marketing_tools/magento/magento_web_tracking.rst

 .. image:: ../../img/web_tracking_magento/events.jpg
-   :alt: Five events are tracked by default
+   :alt: Customer activity in the events section of the tracking website record

 In addition, activities of a specific customer are displayed in the **Website Activity** section of their view page in Summary and Events:

 .. image:: ../../img/web_tracking_magento/customer_activity_1.jpg
-   :alt: Summary of the customer
+   :alt: Customer website activity statistics

 .. image:: ../../img/web_tracking_magento/customer_activity_2.jpg
-   :alt: Custover' events
+   :alt: Customer website activity events

 |